antonfirsov/docs/2020/05-May/dotnet5-preview4/dotnet5-preview4.md

 * Accounting for different feature sets and constraints on Linux and Windows for loading executable content out of native resources.
 * Ensuring that the debugger provides a multi-file-like experience for single-file applications.

-For scoping purposes, we are supporting this feature on X64 only for .NET 5.0, on Windows and Linux.
+For scoping purposes, we are supporting this feature on X64, for .NET 5.0, on Windows and Linux.
+It will work for ARM32/64 apps, however, we are not actively validating ARM single files apps this release.
 Both [runtime-dependent and self-contained publish types](https://docs.microsoft.com/en-us/dotnet/core/deploying/) will be supported for single-file.

 The experience between Windows and Linux is similar, but not the same.
 The differences are primarily relevant for self-contained single file applications, as described in the [Single-file publish design doc](https://github.com/dotnet/designs/blob/master/accepted/2020/single-file/design.md):